railroadmedia/ecommerce/docs/project-planning/membership-stats.md

 ## Total Users Stats

 For the 'Total Users' stats we only want to track the stats per user, not per subscription.
-We need to make sure a single user is only represented once in the statistics.
+We need to make sure a single user is only represented once in the statistics for a given day.
 For example a user may have multiple subscriptions, one canceled from 2 years ago, and 1 active started a week ago.
 This user should only add 1 to the 'Total Users With Active Membership Subscription' stat.
 This user should not add 1 to the Cancelled total.

 The 3 'Total Users' stats for the current day should add up to the total amount of users who have ever had a subscription.
-At the moment these are calculated by looking at the subscriptions table and totalling up the subscription counts.
+Currently, these are calculated by looking at the subscriptions table and totalling up the subscription counts.
 This leads to inflated numbers because users can have more than 1 subscription row.
-Instead it should count how many users have a subscription in the given state.
+Instead it should count how many unique users have a subscription in the given state.

 Even though a single user can have multiple subscriptions, we should only look at 1 and use it to represent the user in the stats.
 Here is the priority: